 The following figure presents an overview of the general CRATE architecture:

 The full architecture is simply a concatenation of such layers, with some initial tokenizer and final task-specific architecture (i.e., a classification head).
+Overall, CRATE is similar to a transformer, with two differences:

 Below, the classification pipeline for CRATE is depicted.
 It is virtually identical to the popular vision transformer.